One of the most common questions we get about the proofreading courses I offer here on PA is “What percentage of your

-I’m also brutally honest if I do not think you are a good fit for the course.
-I don’t even sell the entire course in one piece anymore because I am so intent on keeping the wrong people out.
+I’m also brutally honest if I do not think you are a good fit for the courses.
+I am so intent on keeping the wrong people out.
 I don’t want unqualified “proofreaders” or lazy people leeching resources from the students who are willing to work hard.

 That’s why I put some serious exams in my courses.
 For instance, only students who pass the final exam in my General Proofreading course have access to the Self-Publishing School Preferred Outsourcer Rolodex.
 And in my Transcript Proofreading course, I changed the Module 5 Quiz into the Module 5 Midterm recently — from 10 questions and a 1-page quiz page to 100 questions and a 5-page transcript to proofread.
 Someone actually got mad at me for making the course more difficult.
 (Wasn’t the first time — that’s happened before on past improvements to the course).

 The person accused me of making it harder just so fewer people can get through to marketing.
 I was like, “Uh, yeah, that’s exactly what I want to do — and you should want it too!”
 If you can’t pass the longer version of the test, you should be kept out of the marketing material.
 It’s only logical.
 You need to know the information on the test to do well in the industry.
 If you don’t do well on the test, then you don’t know that information… so why should I teach you how to market a skill you don’t have?

 I split my Facebook group, PA Proofreaders, into separate groups.
-Talk about marketing in the “big” group is off limits because I know there are Level 1 people in there lurking and waiting for scraps of info they can use to skirt taking the rest of the course.
+Talk about marketing in the “big” group is off-limits because I know there are beginners in there lurking and waiting for scraps of info they can use to skirt taking the rest of the course.
 I’ve seen it happen.
 Students have even reported getting PMs from newbies asking if they can learn from them instead of paying for the course.
 It’s ridiculous and sad.